rubymotion-community/motion-support/README.md

 * Time.current an alias for Time.now (iOS apps don't need advanced time zone support)
 * Date.current an alias for Date.today
 * Date#to_time does not accept a timezone form (:local, :utc)
+* Object#in? is missing.
+It is incompatible with Bacon, it will break specs.

 # Forking